xoriors/course-rust/README.md

 # course-rust

 This course is based on [The Rust Book](https://doc.rust-lang.org/book/).
-We also add more practical examples after each chapter and weekly assignments.
+We also add additional practical examples for each chapter, weekly assignments, and final projects.

 > [!IMPORTANT]
 > **WORK IN PROGRESS**